 When you’ve added chicken breast to your weekly meal rotation in efforts to boost your protein intake and slim down fast, poultry can get pretty boring—and fast.
 You’ve exhausted your spice cabinet’s flavor arsenal and even cracked open those enshrouded cookbooks.
 And to make matters worse, the new recipe you unearthed on the internet promised juicy results, but the actual outcome was far from it.

 Let’s face it, even the most seasoned chefs get plagued by dry, tasteless meat.
 To help you double down on your kitchen skills and cook poultry perfectly, we’ve rallied up six common mistakes people make when cooking chicken, so you know what to avoid once meal prep Sunday rolls around.
-Once you’ve mastered these, try your newfound skills on these 29 Best-Ever Proteins for Weight Loss, too.

 You Purchase Low-Quality Meat